nickmilikich/Aquifer-Geospatial-Analysis/README.md

 Running this code requires that the R packages geostatsp, geoR, fields, and ggplot2 be installed.

-No additional files need to be included in the directory; the data is included in one of the packages used in the program.
+No additional files need to be included in the directory; the data is included in the packages used in the program.

 This project was run using R version 4.0.3.